 Indiia MaringIndy Maring, Co-chair of the Social Inclusivity Club, is a senior at AC.
 Indy has been a member of SIC for 3 years, and this is their first year as chair.
 They enjoy throwing discus, learning about cults, and playing with their cousin Riley.
 Next year, Indy plans on studying Political Science at the University of Rochester.

-Posted in: Centers for Impact, Eleventh Grade, Entrepreneurship, Global Engagement, Highlights, MS Birches, Ninth Grade, Tenth Grade, The Birches, Twelfth Grade, Upper School, US Birches
+Posted in: Centers for Impact, Eleventh Grade, Entrepreneurship, Global Engagement, Highlights, Ninth Grade, Tenth Grade, Twelfth Grade, Upper School

 Creativity knows no bounds, as Allendale Columbia School students demonstrated at the biennial Evening of the Arts event on Friday, March 23rd.
 The exhibition featured over a hundred works of art from students in grades N – 12 displayed throughout the school.
 This year’s theme was “Art Around the World”.